simonw/shot-scraper/docs/screenshots.md

                                   together with '--scale-factor'.
   --omit-background               Omit the default browser background from the
                                   shot, making it possible take advantage of transparency.
-Does not work with JPEGs or when using --quality.
+Does not work with JPEGs.
+  --format [png|jpeg|webp]        Image format.
+Overrides the output extension;
+                                  use with -o - for stdout.
-  --quality INTEGER               Save as JPEG with this quality, e.g. 80 --wait INTEGER                  Wait this many milliseconds before taking the
+  --quality INTEGER RANGE         JPEG or WebP quality, e.g. 80.
+Defaults to
-                                  screenshot
-  --wait-for TEXT                 Wait until this JS expression returns true
+                                  JPEG unless WebP is selected.
+WebP defaults to 100 (lossless).
+[0<=x<=100] --wait INTEGER                  Wait this many milliseconds before taking the screenshot --wait-for TEXT                 Wait until this JS expression returns true